Woahai321/list-sync/ReadMe.md

 ## 🔎 How it Works

-The IMDB to Overseerr Sync Tool utilizes a mix of Python and powerful libraries like `requests`, `BeautifulSoup`, and the [Overseer API](https://api-docs.overseerr.dev/#/) to find and request missing movies and TV shows.
+The ListSync Tool utilizes a mix of Python and powerful libraries like `requests`, `BeautifulSoup`, and the [Overseer API](https://api-docs.overseerr.dev/#/) to find and request missing movies and TV shows.

 Here’s a brief breakdown: